k1LoW/cuestr/README.md

 find . -type f -name '*.cue' | xargs -I{} cuestr fmt {} --cmd 'Expr:deno fmt ${FILE} --ext js' --cmd 'Query:prettier ${FILE} --parser graphql'
 ```

+Any formatter can be specified for each Key with the `--cmd` option ( `Key:format command` ).

+By formatting the file of the `FILE` environment variable, it can format string literals.

 ## Install

 **homebrew tap:**